mariakoziarz/AT4BR_Final_Project/README.md

 ### Introduction
 The aim of this game is to help the begginiers in science, to learn the structures and the codes of protein aminoacids.
+When I started studying at university I struggled with learning all teh structures and codes of the aminoacids.
+So, as a gift to others I decided to creat a simple game to overcome this difficulties.

+I hope someone will find it useful! 😃

 ### How to play :thinking:

 1. First thing that occurs when you run the game is the introduction and short manual.